Skip to content

 Tŷ Coch Inn, Porthdinllaen, Llŷn Peninsula

-Surround yourself with beautiful views on this walk at Porthdinllaen, and finish your coastal stroll with a relaxing evening in the Tŷ Coch Inn.
-During the late 19th and early 20th centuries, the Tŷ Coch Inn was run by a landlady known as Mrs Jones, who used it as a small private school for girls.
-She also worked as the harbour master at Porthdinllaen and still had time to raise six children.Porthdinllaen walk, Llŷn Peninsula
+Surround yourself with far-reaching views on this walk at Porthdinllaen and finish your coastal stroll with a relaxing break in the Tŷ Coch Inn.
+During the late 19th and early 20th centuries, the Tŷ Coch Inn was run by a landlady known as Mrs Jones, who used it as a small private school for girls.Porthdinllaen trail on the Llŷn Peninsula

 Pubs near great places to walk

-Some of the historic pubs and inns we care for are only a short drive away from relaxing walking opportunities.
+Some of the historic pubs and inns we care for are only a short drive away from walking opportunities.
 Check locally for public transport links.

 The George Inn, Southwark, London